-Women Speak Scotland was set up by a diverse group of women in Scotland in response to the abuse heaped on J. K. Rowling when she publicly acknowledged the existence of biological sex, and expressed her viewpoint that this fact is important and forms the basis of many women’s experiences of their lives.
+Women Speak Scotland was set up in June 2020 by a diverse group of women in Scotland in response to the abuse heaped on J. K. Rowling when she publicly acknowledged the existence of biological sex, and expressed her viewpoint that this fact is important and forms the basis of many women’s experiences of their lives.
 Like many other women, she has faced threats and insults for speaking out in defence of women’s existence, our rights and our interests.

 We believe it is essential to stand up and speak out in the face of increasing attacks on women’s rights and protections in many areas of life, including legal, social, linguistic and cultural spheres.